AlessVolpe/Algorithms-Data-Structures/README.md

 ## Exams

-Some of the past exams, they are unfinished and un polished.
+Some of the past exams, they are unfinished and unpolished.

 ## Exercises